• Skip to primary navigation

 • Eggs – add moisture and bind the cupcakes together.
 I recommend using large, free-range eggs.
 Make sure your eggs are at room temperature before adding them to the butter mixture as they will incorporate into the mixture more easily.

 • Self raising flour - also known as self-rising flour, this is a blend of plain (all purpose) flour and a raising agent.
-You can make your own by adding 2 tsp baking powder to every 1 cup of plain flour.
+You can make your own by adding 2 teaspoon baking powder to every 1 cup of plain flour.

 • Chocolate chips – you can make these cupcakes with regular baking chips or choc bits, or you can buy the cute mini ones (they are lots of fun too!)
 Use a good quality brand like Cadbury or Nestlé.
 Or, you could substitute chocolate chips for Smarties or M&Ms (regular or mini) for a little colour.